br3ndonland/udacity-portfolio/docs/pages/methods.md

 - I used some elements from [narrow-jumbotron](https://getbootstrap.com/docs/4.0/examples/narrow-jumbotron/).
 - I used [Google Fonts](https://fonts.google.com).
 Font weights are specified when referencing the CSS.
 - I kept code as concise as possible, and used CSS shorthand wherever possible.
-- *Responsive design:- Bootstrap is mobile-first, meaning that the website structure is designed for extra small devices (portrait phones, less than 576px), and then scaled up with `min-width` media queries.
+- _Responsive design:_ Bootstrap is mobile-first, meaning that the website structure is designed for extra small devices (portrait phones, less than 576px), and then scaled up with `min-width` media queries.
 In this case, I had to design desktop-first.
 I had to design the site based on a desktop webpage mockup, then adjust it for smaller sizes.
 See below for design of each section.
 I added [Bootstrap responsive images](https://getbootstrap.com/docs/4.0/content/images/#responsive-images) to this Markdown file with HTML `img` tags, and the Bootstrap `class="img-fluid"`.
 I resized the screenshots to fit within 800x600 pixels.
 - I generated TOC for all markdown files with [doctoc](https://github.com/thlorenz/doctoc):

   ```bash